jariast/obsidian-notes/React/FullStack Course/Part7/Extending BlogList Exercises.md

 We're defaulting to not populating the user field if the `populate` query parameter is not present or is falsy.
 We're going to use the same approach with the `users` route, by default we're only going to return the Ids of blogs of an specific user.

-TODO: Actually use `createEntityAdapter` to manage normalized state.

 ### createEntityAdapter

+#normalizedData #reducers
 `createEntityAdapter` API provides a way to store a collection of items in the normalized shape of `{ids: [], entities: {}}`.
 It will also provide a set of reducer functions and selectors to manage this kind of data arrangement.

 Thins to note on `blogsSlice` file:

 - The sortComparer we're using when creating the Adapter, will sort the **IDS** of the blogs, not the blogs themselves, so we must use the `selecBlogsIds` selectors to access the ordered blogs.
 - For the blog deletion we're using the `blogAdapter.removeOne` function as a reducer directly.
 - We changed the way we rendered the `BlogsList` and `Blog` components.
-On the List we're using the blogsIds to map each Blog component, we're also waiting for the request to succeed and that the BlogIds array is populated before rendering each `B`
+On the List we're using the blogsIds to map each Blog component, we're also waiting for the request to succeed and that the BlogIds array is populated before rendering each `Blog` component.